jacobwang7/CS2-Problem-Set-4/README.md

 You will have to find a solution to this problem by looking at the [methods described in the Javadoc for `String`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#method.summary).
 There are multiple ways to compare two `String` objects case-insensitively.
 Any way that consistently works is acceptable.

+Note that if you have two versions of the same word with different capitalization patterns (e.g., *Dog* and *dog*, they will have no natural order and can appear in either order in your final reverse-alphabetized stack.

 ### Running the program
 Much to the delight of many of you, we will be using the  `Scanner` class to read in a string from the user during execution of this program.
 (Recall that previously I was asking you to use command line arguments, i.e., the arguments to main(), i.e., the stuff you would type after the class name when running the program.)
 I've included the code for using `Scanner` in the `ReverseAlphabetizer.java` file.